 That’s not necessarily a bad thing — I do hold some CapitalSource shares, and I also have a calendar spread of options in place.
 I called the spread a bit too late — I sold 09 Leaps instead of something for this fall, because I figured the announcement of a lower dividend would be formalized later in the Fall, but the 2010 Leaps should still be fine and profitable.
 The argument here is that CapitalSource very suddenly went from being a bad option play, since a large part of their return was expected to be in the form of a dividend and options don’t account for dividends, to a stock that reinvests its income and should see that growth reflected in a growing share price (assuming they perform well).
 So I thought that options for CSE would be generally repriced based on this, and arguably they still are not, but I was a bit late in my guess for the best option date to sell.

-I expect the share price of CSE to be pretty weak for a while, as folks leave who wanted the high dividend and as investors take a “wait and see” approach to management’s assertion that they have lots of great ideas for how to invest the money, but I do ...
+I expect the share price of CSE to be pretty weak for a while, as folks leave who wanted the high dividend and as investors take a “wait and see” approach to management’s assertion that they have lots of great ...